David Allen (boxer)

-David Allen (born 21 March 1992) is a British professional boxer.
-He has challenged twice for the Commonwealth heavyweight title in 2017 and 2018.
+David Allen is a British professional boxer.
+At regional level, he has challenged twice for the Commonwealth heavyweight title in 2017 and 2018.
 He holds a notable win over former world heavyweight champion Lucas Browne.

 Professional career

-Allen vs. Cesna
+Early career

 Allen started his professional career with a six-round points win over Rolandas Cesna in 2012.

+Consecutive defeats

 Allen vs. Whyte

 After being undefeated in his first ten professional fights, he fought Dillian Whyte in July 2016 at short notice for the vacant WBC International heavyweight title, losing by unanimous points decision over ten rounds.

 Allen vs. Ortiz

-In December 2016, he fought undefeated Luis Ortiz (26-0) on the undercard of Anthony Joshua vs. Éric Molina, losing by seventh-round stoppage.
+In December 2016, he fought undefeated Luis Ortiz (26–0) on the undercard of Anthony Joshua vs. Éric Molina, losing by seventh-round stoppage.

+First Commonwealth title challenge

 Allen vs. Thomas

 He fought Lenroy Thomas in May 2017 for the vacant Commonwealth heavyweight title, losing a split decision over twelve rounds.

+Second Commonwealth title challenge

 Allen vs. Thomas II

 Their rematch in March 2018 was declared a technical draw after Allen suffered a bad cut over the right eye in the first round.

+Return to the ring

 Allen vs. Yoka

-Two fights later, Allen travelled to Paris to face undefeated Olympic gold medalist Tony Yoka (4-0), but was unsuccessful in a tenth-round technical knockout loss.
+Two fights later, Allen travelled to Paris to face undefeated Olympic gold medalist Tony Yoka (4–0), but was unsuccessful in a tenth-round technical knockout loss.